pusher-community/html5-realtime-push-notifications/README.md

 A tutorial explaining how to use the example can be found here: http://pusher.com/tutorials/html5_realtime_push_notifications

+## Examples

 ### PHP

-Rename `src/php/config.example.php` to `config.php` and add your Pusher App credentials.
+1. Rename `examples/php/config.example.php` to `config.php` and add your Pusher app credentials.
+2. Running on a web server navigate to `examples/index.html` to see a side-by-side page example and click the 'Notify' button to trigger a notification.